SakSal-tech/investment-api/src/main/java/com/sakhiya/investment/docs/ERRORS.md

 This means each portfolio is linked to a client entity.
 @OneToMany private List<Asset> assets;
 This means each portfolio contains a list of asset entities.
-Why You Get Nested Data
+Why Get Nested Data
-When I return a Portfolio entity from your controller, Jackson will serialize:
+When I return a Portfolio entity from  controller, Jackson will serialize:
 The client object (with all its fields)
 The assets list (with all asset fields)
 Any other fields in Portfolio
-This is why I see all related data (client, assets, etc.) in your API response.
+This is why I see all related data (client, assets, etc.) in API response.
 This is standard JPA/Jackson behavior and not related to the external API usage for stock prices.
 **Solutions:**